valkey-io/valkey-rfc/Bloom.md

 ### Replication

-Every Bloom Filter based write command will be replicated to replica nodes.
+Every Bloom Filter based write operation (bloom object creations, scaling, setting of an item on a filter which returns 1 indicating a new entry, etc) will be replicated to replica nodes.
+Attempts of adding an already existing item to a bloom object (which returns 0) will not replicated.

 ### Keyspace Event Notification

-Every bloom filter based write command will be made to publish a keyspace event after the data is mutated.
+Every bloom filter based write command (that involves mutation as explained in the section above) will be made to publish a keyspace event after the data is mutated.
+Commands include: BF.RESERVE, BF.ADD, BD.MADD, and BF.INSERT.

 * Event type: VALKEYMODULE_NOTIFY_GENERIC
-* Event name: command name in lowercase. e.g., BF.ADD command publishes event "bloom.add".
+* Event name: One of the two event names will be published based on the command & scenario:
+ * bloom.add: Any BF.ADD, BF.MADD, or BF.INSERT command that results in adding item/s to a bloom object.
+ * bloom.reserve: Any BF.ADD, BF.MADD, BF.INSERT, or BF.RESERVE command that results in creation of a bloom object.

 Users can subscribe to the bloom events via the standard keyspace event pub/sub.
 For example,